 Balanced Literacy EC-6 (3-0) Prerequisite: Successful completion of the General Education requirements in English and READ 3300.
 This course introduces the prospective teacher to concepts and developmentally appropriate instructional strategies for helping EC-6 students learn to speak, listen, view, re-present, and write effectively.
 The teaching of the writing pro- cess and fundamental writing skills such as spelling, handwriting, grammar and punctuation are emphasized through active learning experiences.
-(Fall, Spring) (Required for EC-6 certification)
+(Required for EC-6 certification) (Fall, Spring)

-Language Foundations (3-0) Prerequisites: READ 3334.
+Language Foundations (3-0) Prerequisites: READ 3300 and 3334.
 This course is required for ESL teaching endorsement and is the first in the ESL sequence, but serves as a major elective for other Early Childhood Education students.
 The course focuses on defining the nature of human language, the linguistic structure of the English language, and how the knowledge of linguistics, is useful for teaching and learning.
-May be taken concurrently with READ 3300 (Fall, Spring)
+(Required for EC-6 certification) (Fall, Spring, Summer)